PennLINC/qsirecon/docs/builtin_pipelines.rst

   1. Into template space
   2. On to the bundles from :ref:`dsi_studio_autotrack`

-In total, the scalars estimated by this workflow are:
+In total, the scalars estimated by this pipeline are:

 Scalar Maps
 -----------